saulocantanhede/tfgreek2/docs/features.md

 # Nestle 1904 GNT - Features

-## The concept of features in Text-Fabric

-In Text-Fabric, a "feature" refers to attributes associated with nodes, which represent linguistic elements in the text, including words, word groups, sentences, and verses.
-These features contain additional information specific to these nodes, facilitating diverse linguistic analyses and data extraction.
-Text-Fabric, true to its name, implements the concepts of 'warp' and 'weft', inspired by textile weaving, to represent its data.
-The 'warp' denotes the foundational structured data, encompassing linguistic annotations like words, and phrases, while the 'weft' refers to the additional layers of information, known as features.
-These features encompass linguistic data, annotations, and metadata, seamlessly woven into the 'warp' data, resulting in a clear separation between structure and content.
-This approach enables Text-Fabric to efficiently handle complex linguistic datasets with versatility.

 ## Feature descriptions

 Each feature is described in a dedicated page.
 The following four index pages list those pages by different groupings: